-At the launch of the consultation on Wednesday 6 November 2024, a number of stakeholders and organisations were contacted by email including:
+At the launch of the consultation on Wednesday 6 November 2024, a number of stakeholders and organisations were contacted by email, including:

 - Elected representatives

 - Statutory bodies

 - Interested stakeholders and organisations

 - Local communities

-- Wicklow County Council.
+- Dublin City Council, Dún Laoghaire Rathdown County Council (DLRCC).

-Email correspondence provided information on the ECRIPP and links to the consultation materials on the project website.
-It also contained details of the public consultation and information events the contact details of the project team and also the link to the feedback form.
+The email correspondence provided information on the ECRIPP and links to the consultation materials on the project website.
+It also contained details of the public consultation and information events, the contact details of the project team and also the link to the feedback form.